The 1979 Iranian Revolution and the Lost Decade of Science: A Counterfactual Scientometric Analysis: Results: A Tale of Two Trajectories – Quantity and Quality

 This study has one primary limitation related to historical data coverage.
 Scopus's indexing of publications, particularly from the earlier decades of our analysis (1960s-1970s), may be less complete than for recent years.
 However, it is widely considered the most comprehensive database available for this type of longitudinal trend analysis, and any potential undercounting is likely to apply systemically across all countries in the dataset, thus preserving the validity of the comparative trends observed.
 The study's focus on both publication volume and normalized impact metrics provides a robust and multifaceted view of the scientific trajectories analyzed.
 A second limitation pertains to the assumptions underlying the counterfactual models, particularly Model D (South Korea Growth-Proxy).
 While this model provides a robust, data-driven estimate of the ``knowledge deficit,'' it represents an idealized \textit{potential} trajectory.
 The realization of this trajectory assumes not only the absence of the post-1979 political disruption but also the sustained implementation of effective, long-term science and industrial policies analogous to those successfully adopted by South Korea's developmental state.
 The model quantifies the opportunity cost of the disruption, contingent upon optimal policy choices in the counterfactual timeline.

-\section{Results: A Tale of Two Trajectories - Quantity and Quality}
+\section{Results: A Tale of Two Trajectories – Quantity and Quality}

-Fig.~\ref{fig:iran_all_periods} shows the number of publications of Iran during the period of 1969-2024.
-Figs.~\ref{fig:sk_all}-~\ref{fig:twn_all} show the same statistics for South Koera and Taiwan.
+Fig. 1 shows the number of publications of Iran during the period 1969–2024.
+Figs. 2–4 show the same statistics for South Korea, Taiwan, and Turkey.

 Our analysis reveals a story of divergence that unfolds not only in the volume of scientific output but also in its quality and international impact.
-We integrate the analysis of publication counts with normalized impact metrics to provide a multi-dimensional view of Iran's scientific journey.
+We integrate publication counts with normalized citation and impact indicators to provide a multidimensional view of Iran’s scientific path in comparison with its Asian peers.